mohsinsheikhani/DocInsight/README.md

 # DocInsight

-### A Production-Grade, Serverless MLOps Pipeline for Inference and Retrieval-Augmented Generation (RAG)
+### A Serverless MLOps Pipeline for Inference and Retrieval-Augmented Generation (RAG)

 ---